tejaswini-rb/project-proposal-ml/README.md

 <img src="images/epoch_50.png" width="500">

-Furthermore, we tested out other [CNN architectures](https://github.com/tejaswini-rb/project-proposal-ml/blob/main/CNNs/CNN_ResNet_MobileNetV2_EfficientNet.ipynb): Resnet50, EfficientNet, and MobileNetV2, and here are the visualizations:
+Furthermore, we tested out other [CNN architectures](https://github.com/tejaswini-rb/project-proposal-ml/blob/main/CNNs/CNN_ResNet_MobileNetV2_EfficientNet.ipynb): Resnet50, EfficientNet, and MobileNetV2, and we used accuracy, top-k = 2, and average speed metrics to measure the effectiveness of these models as well.
+Here are the visualizations:

 #### ResNet50